-Peer on Peer Abuse
+Child on Child Abuse

-Staff should be aware that safeguarding issues can manifest themselves as peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse, sexual violence, gender based violence, initiation- type violence and rituals and sexting.
-Abuse is abuse and should never be tolerated or passed off as 'banter' or part
+Staff should be aware that safeguarding issues can manifest themselves as child on child abuse.
+This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse, sexual violence, gender based violence, initiation- type violence and rituals and sending nude images.
+Abuse is abuse and should never be tolerated or passed off as 'banter' or part of growing up.
+Different gender issues can be prevalent when dealing with child on child abuse and this must always be considered when cases are reviewed.
+This school maintains a zero tolerance approach to any forms of sexual violence or sexual harassment.
 At our school we believe that all children have the right to attend school and learn in a safe environment.
 Children should be free from harm from adults and other children.
 We recognise that some students will negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy.

 Occasionally, allegations may be made against students by others in the school which are of a safeguarding nature.
-This could include physical abuse, emotional abuse, sexual abuse and sexual exploitation and also include girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence It is likely that to be considered a safeguarding allegation, some of the following features will be found -
+This could include physical abuse, emotional abuse, sexual abuse and sexual exploitation and also include girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence It is likely that to be considered a safeguarding allegation, some of the following features will be found

-- the allegation is made against an older pupil and refers to their behaviour towards a younger or more vulnerable pupil - is of a serious nature, possibly including a criminal offence - raises risk factors for other pupils in school - indicates that other pupils may have been affected by this student - indicates that young people outside the school may have been affected by this behaviour http://northumberlandlscb.proceduresonline.com/chapters/p abuse child yp.html https://www.gov.uk/government/uploads/system/uploads/attachment\data/file/551575/6.
-2439 KG NCA Sexting in Schools WEB 1 .PDF
+- the allegation is made against an older pupil and refers to their behaviour towards a younger or more vulnerable pupil - is of a serious nature, possibly including a criminal offence - raises risk factors for other pupils in school - indicates that other pupils may have been affected by this student - indicates that young people outside the school may have been affected by this behaviour

-To support young people in this situation we will follow our usual safeguarding procedures ensuring all information is recorded and reported to the DSL, with particular reference being made to NSCB guidance on abuse by children and young people
+To support young people in this situation we will follow our usual safeguarding procedures ensuring all information is recorded and reported to the DSL, with particular reference being made to NCASP guidance on abuse by children and young people (Plus see Annexe E).